technoatomictangerine/snippets/README.md

 Translations of Ken Perlin's Simplex Noise to Lua (Basicaly used for generating landscape in Garry's Mod, but the lighting of the meshes was completely unusable)
 # task.lua
 Simple module thats allow you to delay some not-so-needed actions in Garry's Mod.
 (Used for lazy initialization, sequential execution of heavy methods, and avoids me from throttling)
+# urlmaterial.lua
+Simple snippet thats provides you to load web images as material without precache it to hard drive.